Mediatek-Cloud/MCS/api_references/README.md

 ## API Keys

-Each time a product is created, a data channel is created or a device is added, there will be an unique key assigned to each product, data channel or device.
+Each time a prototype is created, a data channel is created or a device is added, there will be an unique key assigned to each prototype, data channel or device.
 This unique key is not editable, but they can be used to access data which they are associated.
 They cannot access data from any other resource.

 The developer can define which HTTP methods(GET, POST, PUT, DELETE) can be used with each API key.
-For example, in the Sandnox API, if you need to GET data from a specific data channel or product, you will need to use the Key for the data channel and the product.
+For example, in the Sandnox API, if you need to GET data from a specific data channel or prototype, you will need to use the Key for the data channel and the prototype.

 ## Resources